477: No Such Thing As ShatGPT

 they were in town because there's a great scientist here, mathematician called Simon Singh, who is a, he wrote a book because he noticed that there was lots of mathematics inside Simpsons episodes.

-there was an episode of Futurama, so it was the writers of The Simpsons who went over to that, where they had to solve a problem, which was, it was an episode called The Prisoner of Bender,
+just a bit smith very good gag that one but there is a um there was an episode of futurama so it was the writers of the simps who went over to that where they had to solve a problem which was it was an episode called the prisoner of bender

 and a guy called ken keeler needed to have a thing where he was talking about the idea of minds being swapped into other people and how could you get the mind back into someone if the mind could only travel once it was quite a complicated thing and he he worked out by adding two extra people no matter how many people were having their brains swapped would mean that all the brains could return to the original person all the memories could go back to the original person and that was a new development in mathematics it's called the futurama theorem wow that's its own thing now.